 We filed a lawsuit against our clients’ insurance company for uninsured motorist benefits.
 The suit was filed in the Wayne County Circuit Court in Detroit, Michigan.
 No trial date has been set for the case.

-To speak with motorcycle accident attorney and author Daniel L. Buckfire about your legal rights regarding a Michigan drunk driving lawsuit, call him at (800) 606-1717 for a Free, no obligation consultation.
+To speak with motorcycle accident attorney and Lawrence J. Buckfire about your legal rights regarding a Michigan drunk driving lawsuit, call him at (800) 606-1717 for a Free, no obligation consultation.